ibm-cloud-architecture/refarch-integration/README.md

 * [Case Inc Internal Portal](https://github.com/ibm-cloud-architecture/refarch-caseinc-app) Portal web app to expose access and user interface for inventory DB.
 * [Utility Server](https://github.com/ibm-cloud-architecture/refarch-integration-utilities) Server to manage a set of other components used for DevOps or connection like the secure gateway client.

+## Run the reference application locally and on IBM Bluemix
 The 'top of the iceberg' for this solution implementation is the Bluemix app 'Case Inc Portal' that offers access to the Inventory management.
 The details on how to build and run this application is [here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app)

-## Run the reference application locally and on IBM Bluemix
-To run the sample application you will need to configure your Bluemix environment for the WebApp front end, and use a the vm images for the on-premise servers...
-(TBD)
+To run the backend solution, we will deliver images for you to install on your servers... stay tuned, from now we are describing how each servers / code are configured in each of the specific github repository.

 ## Prerequisites
 * You need your own [github.com](http://github.com) account